Marquita Bolden, LCSW

 What's My Approach to Therapy?

-As a trauma therapist with 19 years of experience, I provide a secure sanctuary where adults can break free from trauma's grip.
-Using evidence-based approaches like EMDR therapy and Internal Family Systems (IFS), combined with a feminist, anti-racist lens, I help clients calm their nervous system, process painful memories, and rebuild a sense of safety.
-I understand that trauma doesn't happen in a vacuum, and I specialize in addressing the unique impacts of racial and gender-based trauma.
+As a Black woman therapist with 19 years of experience, I provide a secure sanctuary where adults can break free from complex trauma.
+Using evidence-based approaches like EMDR (I'm EMDRIA-certified) and Internal Family Systems (Level 1 trained), combined with a feminist, anti-racist lens, I help you process painful memories, calm your nervous system, and rebuild a sense of safety.
+I understand that trauma doesn't happen in a vacuum—and I specialize in addressing the unique impacts of childhood, racial, and gender-based trauma

 What makes my approach unique is the genuine connection I build with each client.
 At Mosaic Bloom Counseling, you'll find a space where you feel truly safe, seen, and affirmed.
 Together, we'll move at your pace, transforming fragmented experiences into a meaningful whole that honors your strength and resilience.